CiprianRad/Carturesti_SQL_DB/README.md

 * `/queries`: Stored procedures and complex views for reporting.
 * `/docs`: Entity-Relationship Diagrams (ERD) and documentation.

-## 🤝 Contributing

-Contributions are welcome!
-If you'd like to improve the schema or add new reporting queries:
-1. Fork the Project.
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the Branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

-## 📄 License

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ---
 **Author:** [Ciprian Rad](https://github.com/CiprianRad)